 Cute girls are my favourite.

-They have a sweet face which transmits me some emotions, plus my ideal body type (slim).
+They have a sweet face which transmits me good emotions, plus my ideal body type (slim).
 The best thing about the Cute girls is that on one side I am highly attracted to them, and on the other side they are not exposed to that continuous stream of male attention everywhere they go.
 Don’t get me wrong, Cute girls are still very much attractive, they are still very much in demand, but still, they are not the girls who make guys stop talking and straighten up wherever they walk in.

 I feel at complete ease and in complete control when around Cute girls, and to me a Cute girl is the ideal GF candidate.